i10a/udfv/README.md

 Build
 ----

-You just type `ant` at this directory.
+You just type *ant* at top-level directory.

 Test